agherzan/yubikey-full-disk-encryption/README.md

 ykfde-open -d /dev/<device> -n <volume_name>
 ```

-For only printing the ykfde passphrase to the console without unlocking any volumes:
+To print only the ykfde passphrase to the console without unlocking any volumes:

 ```
 ykfde-open -p
 ```

-## Enabling ykfde initramfs hook
+## Enable ykfde initramfs hook

 **Warning: It's recommended to have already working [encrypted system setup](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system) with `encrypt` hook and non-ykfde passphrase before starting to use `ykfde` hook with ykfde passphrase to avoid potential misconfigurations.**